Hawthorne, California: 2010

-Mexican (27.1%) and Filipino (2.6%) are the most common ancestries in the city.
-Mexico (45.1%) and Guatemala (9.3%) are the most common foreign places of birth in the city.
+According to Mapping L.A. in 2000, Mexican (27.1%) and Filipino (2.6%) were the most common ancestries in the city.
+Mexico (45.1%) and Guatemala (9.3%) were the most common foreign places of birth in the city.

+Homelessness

+In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 173 homeless individuals in Hawthorne.

 Economy

 As of 2022 the city is known as a center for the space industry and hosts numerous space related private companies, industries and startups.
 The relatively large number of aerospace engineers and technicians, history of established aerospace companies, and the presence of SpaceX has facilitated the development of space engineering industry cluster in the city.
-According to the City's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:

 Besides the current top employers, the following businesses are currently located in Hawthorne: